zubinchopra/portaldocs/portal-sdk/generated/portalfx-data-overview.md

 <a name="overview-data-caches"></a>
 ### Data caches

-  The `DataCache` classes are afull-featured and convenient way to load and cache data required by blade and part `ViewModels`. `DataCache` classes are specified in [portalfx-data-caching.md](portalfx-data-caching.md).
+  The `DataCache` classes are a full-featured and convenient way to load and cache data required by blade and part `ViewModels`. `DataCache` classes are specified in [portalfx-data-caching.md](portalfx-data-caching.md).

 * **CRUD methods**